renanvaz/assetfy/README.md

 // You can stop the current animation (reset frame index) assetfyMc.stop();

+// If you have various equal MovieClips, use the "clone" method, its solve a lot memory and performance is
 ```

 ### Why AssetfyMovieClip is not simply called MoiveClip?